 Can trauma be inherited?

-The eye color from the mother, the hair from the father and the psychological trauma from the grandparents?
-Although this statement is quite bold, there are more and more indications that we are not the only ones We inherit DNA from our parents, but also epigenetic patterns and imprints – over several generations.
+The eye color of the mother, the hair of the father and the psychological trauma of the grandparents?
+Although this statement is quite bold, there is more and more evidence that we not only inherit DNA from our parents, but also epigenetic patterns and imprints – and this across several generations.

-To stick with our analogy, it used to be assumed that volume control settings were not inheritable.
-The differences in DNA methylation would only be acquired later in life.
+To stay with our analogy: It was previously assumed that the settings of the volume control were not hereditary.
+The differences in DNA methylation were only acquired later in life.
 This assumption does not seem to be correct.
-In this study on fruit flies, scientists from the Max Planck Institute were able to show that epigenetic patterns can be passed on from generation to generation.
+Scientists from the Max Planck Institute were able to study in fruit flies show that epigenetic patterns can be passed on from generation to generation.

-It is reasonable to assume that this is also the case in humans and perhaps new therapies can be developed from these findings in the future.
+It is reasonable to assume that this is also the case with humans and perhaps these findings can be used to develop new therapies in the future.

-Now that we have already seen that certain epigenetic patterns can be inherited over several generations in fruit flies, the question arises as to what effects this can have.
-On the one hand, it is assumed that traumatic experiences can cause epigenetic changes that are also inherited and appear in later generations.
-You can find an interesting article for example: b in this ZDF Terra-Xplore documentation.
+Now that we have seen that certain epigenetic patterns can be inherited over several generations in fruit flies, the question arises as to what effects this can have.
+On the one hand, it is suspected that traumatic experiences can cause epigenetic changes that are also inherited and show up in later generations.
+You can find an interesting article in this ZDF Terra-Xplore documentary.

-This shows that environmental factors have the power to change epigenetic patterns and, moreover, to promote obesity in subsequent generations.
-There is also evidence in humans that susceptibility to obesity is partly hereditary.
+This shows that environmental factors have the power to change epigenetic patterns and also promote obesity in subsequent generations.
+There is also evidence in humans that the susceptibility to obesity is partly hereditary.

 Do you know your biological age?
 The epiAge test has the answer.